RaviChimmalgi/WCF-SOAP/README.md

 - TimeClockWP7 is the client windows phone 7 application
 - timeClockAndroid is the client android application
-- scriptTimeClock is the sql script for the databse used in the project
+- scriptTimeClock is the sql script for the database and stored procedures used in the project

 ## Features
 - Database manipulations(read/write) through SOAP Service